 One thing we’ve found at Bluefruit is that for Lean-Agile to be a success, we’ve had to train our whole team in it.
 Engineering and non-engineering.
 But we haven’t always trained everyone, and because of this, we saw friction between our engineers and leadership, finance, HR and admin team, as well as sales and marketing.

-These indirect parts of our business use few of practices we’ve described, but they understand the principles at the core of how we work.
+These indirect parts of our business use a few of the practices we’ve described, but they understand the principles at the core of how we work.

 With our clients, we also ensure that they know where we’re coming from.
 We coach them through Lean-Agile principles when a sales conversation starts.